Overview

 Course Credits

-The use of industry-standard software is essential to effectively manage the information technologies that are required in business and online environments today.
-In this course, you will demonstrate skills in managing and customizing the Windows environment, as well as effectively using internet resources to enhance business productivity.
-You will develop skills in creating professional documents, managing data using spreadsheets and using technology for effective presentations.
-Through hands-on applications, you will learn to use productivity tools and application software in various business situations, and be able to select the right tool for the business need.
+In this course, you will learn and demonstrate skills in managing and customizing the Windows environment, as well as effectively using internet resources to increase overall technological literacy and enhance business productivity.
+You will develop skills in creating professional documents and managing data using spreadsheets.
+Through hands-on applications, you will learn to use productivity tools and application software in various business situations and be able to select the right tool for the business need.

 Equivalents: